matthewwardrop/formulaic/docs/basic/quickstart.md

 ## Building Model Matrices

-In formulaic, the simplest way to build your model matrices is to use the high-level `model_matrix` function:
+In `formulaic`, the simplest way to build your model matrices is to use the high-level `model_matrix` function:

 ```py